abulfs89/ABUL-Project-1/README.md

 Click on the Cards on the game board to reveal the number and remember the card to match them with the same number

-The cards selected turn light blue for you to remember that they were not matched and clicked before
+The cards selected turn light blue for you to remember that they have been selected

-Player gets 10 wrong Guesses no penalty for guessing right
+Player gets 10 chances to guess wrong and no penalty for a corect match

 Play the game again and again to achieve awesomeness!!